franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-2.md

 }
 ```

 Remember that in @RestControllerAdvice, the **order of the functions matter**.
-Because every whatever-exception is a child of Exception.class, if you put it at the begining of the file, it will always match.
+Because every whatever-exception is a child of Exception.class, if you put it at the beginning of the file, it will always match.
 For that reason, the method annotated with @ExceptionHandler(Exception.class) should be the last public method of the file.

 Now when requesting to [http://localhost:8080/](http://localhost:8080/) you get the new expected behaviour: